com-vitthalmirji/toon4s/spark-integration/README.md

 libraryDependencies += "com.vitthalmirji" %% "toon4s-spark" % "0.1.0"
 ```

-For Spark applications, use `Provided` scope since Spark is typically provided by the cluster:
+For spark applications, use `provided` scope since Spark is typically provided by the cluster:

 ```scala
 libraryDependencies ++= Seq(